 While creditors can reach corporate assets, as a general rule they are not able to reach the assets of the corporation's shareholders.

-The S Corporation continues pass-through taxation.
+An S Corporation has elected for pass-through taxation.
 Thus, in contrast with a C Corporation, its profits are not potentially subject to double-taxation, first as corporate profits and second as personal income when distributed to the shareholders.
-Thus, when opting between an S Corporation and C Corporation, stockholders should consider the impact of paying taxes at the corporate rate as opposed to their personal marginal tax rates.
+When opting between an S Corporation and C Corporation, stockholders should consider the impact of paying taxes at the corporate rate as opposed to their personal marginal tax rates.

 Corporate losses may ordinarily be passed through to the shareholders, who can then claim a deduction from their other taxable income.